 That might just be your mum and that one lady in Milton Keynes at the moment, but if you play your cards right it won’t stay that way for long.

-Have you ever read a book and completely fallen in love with the author’s brain?
+Have you ever read a book and wanted to marry the author’s brain?

 So here are your takeaways.